-Dr. Alan G. Beardall was born September 7, 1938 and his untimely death occurred December 1, 1987 in an automobile accident.
-He was one of the original Diplomats in the International College of Applied Kinesiology and was a genius behind the AMIT method.
+Dr. Alan G. Beardall was born on September 7, 1938, and his untimely death occurred on December 1, 1987, in an automobile accident.
+He was one of the original Diplomats in the International College of Applied Kinesiology and was the genius behind the A.M.I.T. ® method.

 “You should never have to treat the same muscle twice,” he would teach.
 “If you found the same problem recurring, you have missed something and need to dig deeper into the body’s systems for the answer as to why your treatment did not hold.” -Dr. Alan Beardall

 The body was Dr. Beardall’s laboratory and teacher.
 He was always in awe of how wondrous the body was, how it could display truths if asked the right questions.
-He posed questions by challenging muscle function conditions, defining range of motion restrictions and evaluating the details of a patient’s symptoms.
-This became the “biological language system” used in the AMIT model.
+He posed questions by challenging muscle function conditions, defining the range of motion restrictions, and evaluating the details of a patient’s symptoms.
+This became the “biological language system” used in the A.M.I.T. ® model.

 Dr. Beardall was a nationally ranked distance runner and never missed a day of running the roads.
 Because of his involvement in running, he drew many of the nation’s elite runners to his office in Lake Oswego, Oregon.
 As a result, he was presented with many difficult and chronic athletic injuries.

-The AMIT method was developed using Alan’s work with the Utah Jazz basketball team over a 26 year period.
+The A.M.I.T. ® method was developed using Alan’s work with the Utah Jazz basketball team over a 26 year period.
 The challenges of professional basketball injuries put the work to the ultimate test.
-Through the process new insights developed in how to process an acute injuries.
+Through the process, new insights developed in how to process acute injuries.
 Acute injuries it turned out seemed easy to fix.
-The challenge was in the process for chronic injuries.
+The challenge was in the process of chronic injuries.
 The research we did at the University of Utah medical school physiology and dissection labs revealed new insights as to how the muscles and connective tissue related to each other.
 These insights lead to the understanding of how to correct chronic conditions that were so hard to resolve.

-The results were not only the rapid correction of acute injuries and the removal of long standing chronic conditions, but improved athletic performance and low injury rates.
-The AMIT method with its genesis in Clinical Kinesiology is quickly becoming the standard of care for athletic injuries and human performance improvement and will revolutionize how we approach sports medicine and sports chiropractic.
+The results were not only the rapid correction of acute injuries and the removal of long-standing chronic conditions but the improved athletic performance and low injury rates.
+The A.M.I.T. ® method with its genesis in Clinical Kinesiology is quickly becoming the standard of care for athletic injuries and human performance improvement and will revolutionize how we approach sports medicine and sports chiropractic.

 Thank you, Alan.